 If this is happening, it may be appropriate to get new carcasses and ensure that the walls are correctly repaired so that a firm fixing point is available.

 Your kitchen cupboard door supplier will be able to provide cupboard doors to fit any size cabinets.
 But you may find it easier to have standard sized cupboards.
 It will make the ordering process simpler and may cut down on cost.
 Assuming your new standard carcasses fit your kitchen layout, it will certainly make it easier to find doors and accessories at a later date.

 Are you changing your kitchen layout?

-You may find that you can reuse some of your kitchen cabinets in your new kitchen layout, but some sizes of cupboards may not fit into your new scheme.
+You may find that you can reuse some of your kitchen cabinets in your new kitchen layout.
+However, some sizes of cupboards may not fit into your new scheme.
 In this case you may buy new carcasses to fit into the extra spaces created.
-This will mean that you will have a mixed range of carcasses and if this is not something you can live with, you will need to replace them all.
+This will mean that you will have a mixed range of carcasses.
+If this is not something you can live with, you will need to replace them all.